matejkvassay/similarity-searching-sketches/outline.rst

 #.
 Motivation why Sketches, What is good Sketch

 #.
-Similarity Searching on Sketches - suggested approaches (M-IH, SeqScan, KD-tree, BallTree)
+Similarity Searching on sketchces: Multi-Index hashing - definition of rule, focus on r<m, parameters

 #.
-Multi-Index hashing - definition, special case with O(1),
+System design, reasons for choices, etc.

+#.
+Evaluation of system performance based on parameters.